denandz/fuzzotron/README.md

 ./fuzzotron --radamsa --directory testcases -h 127.0.0.1 -p 8080 -P tcp -c 15634 -o crashes
 ```

 The above will use radamsa to generate test cases based on the files in the `testcases` directory, and fire these test cases at `8080/tcp` on `localhost`.
 In the event that PID `15634` goes away, fuzzing will stop and the last 100 test cases kept in the `crashes` output directory.
 This would be used for something like nginx, running with a single worker and the workers PID being specified.
 Without a PID specified, Fuzzotron will keep running until a connection failure occurs, indicating the port is down.
-Fuzzotron currently does not automatically respawn the target after a crash is detected.
+Fuzzotron currently does not automatically re-spawn the target after a crash is detected.
 The `-o` flag specifies the directory to spool the current test cases out to in the event of a crash.

 When a crash occurs, the test case queues for each thread will be stored in `<output dir>/<thread pid>-<testcaseno>`.
 The replay utility can be used to send individual test cases.
 Replay uses the same sender code as Fuzzotron, so anything you've put into `callback.c` will also be triggered by replay.